lm3nitro/Projects/Penetration Testing/Wifi Hacking.md

 ### Scenario:

-I set up a personal home network, but forgot the Wi-Fi password after changing it a few months ago.
+I set up a personal home network but forgot the Wi-Fi password after changing it a few months ago.
 To get the password, I will be conducting a controlled experiment to crack my own Wi-Fi password using ethical hacking techniques.
 This scenario serves as an important learning experience, demonstrating the ethical implications of hacking practices, the necessity of maintaining robust security measures, and how practical exercises can enhance your knowledge and skills in cybersecurity.

 ### Tools and Technologies:
 Linux VM, Airodump, Aircrack-ng, and Wireshark